vert-x/mod-lang-php/README.md

 ```

 If you are just writing a single string or Buffer to the HTTP response you can
-write it and end the response in a single call to the `end` function.
+write it and end the response in a single call to the `end` method.

 The first call to `write` results in the response header being being written to
 the response.